 I carefully fold the eggs into the melted chocolate and butter trying not to lose any of the air bubbles in the eggs.

 Then I pour the batter into a springform pan.

-The cake is baked in a bain marie, which is just a container filled with enough hot water to come about halfway up the sides of the cake pan.
+I bake the cake in a bain marie.
+This is just a container filled with enough hot water to come about halfway up the sides of the cake pan.